SolarSupremacy/sOS/README.md

-# Solar Operating System (sOS)
+# Solar Operating System (sOS) - 0.1
 The ASCII operating system nobody asked for.

 Join us on Discord! https://discord.gg/fpTu8Eb

-# What is sOS (and other Q&A)
+# What is sOS?
 sOS is a simulation of a text-based OS written in Lua with the help of LÖVE 2D.
-Other apps can also be loaded, allowing you to develop or download anything you can imagine and run it in sOS!
+Apps can also be loaded, allowing you to develop or download anything you can imagine and run it in sOS!
+This is completely safe for you as a user to download random lua scripts on the internet and throw them in /programs/ because all apps are loaded in a sandboxed environment.
+The apps only get access to math functions, the sOS api, and a few other utilities.

-* Q. Uh... why would anyone make a simulated OS in Lua on another OS?
-A. Uh... why not?

-* Q. What game starting with TIS and ending with 100 inspired you to make this?
-A. Yes.

 # How to run sOS
 You need to have LOVE 2D installed to run sOS.
 If you have ZeroBrane IDE installed, you can open sOS as a project, go to Project > Lua Interpreter and set it to LOVE, then use F6 to execute.
 Otherwise, drag the *folder* that sOS is in onto 'love.exe'.

+# New Version News - 0.1
+0.1 is our first major-ish milestone.
+It feels weird calling it that because sOS is still a buggy-as-hell text based pseudo operating system written in Lua, but it's here.
+Apps can now be loaded, closed, we have a new and slightly more optimised method of rendering.
+Now, you have one app which is pretty much fullscreened in the middle of the screen and a sidebar on each side displaying current running apps and other system information.
+We've got a long way to go, but for a project that started less than a week ago (yeah, I know... o_O) we've made it pretty far.

+Stay tuned!

 # Controls

+*On the Left...*

+**Tab** (or **Shift + Tab**) cycles through open apps.
+Even when apps are open, you can cycle through the 'no app' entry, making all apps run in the background.

-Escape closes sOS.
+**Escape** closes the currentlty selected app.
+If no app is selected (described above), Escape closes sOS.

-Ctrl + Tab switches active windows.

-Ctrl + Arrow Keys moves active window around.
+*On the Right...*

+**Page Up** and **Page Down** cycle through the apps detected.
+The selected app has a '>' next to it.

+**End** switches between selecting system apps (on the top) and user apps (on the bottom).

+**Home** starts a new process with the app selected.

 # App Development Documentation
 App development uses S-Code, which is just an easier way of saying environment-limited Lua with sOS api.
 The link for the setup for the sandbox environment is here: https://hastebin.com/acolabiqez.lua You may use any Lua functions included in there, including the api functions at the bottom.
 This page will be updated as more features are implimented.